Why Our National Monuments Need Protection

-Also meaning: if Trump tries to outright abolish certain monuments, he’ll have an out-and-out fight on his hands against nearly every environmental association in the U.S. ~ and history will be on their side, because this is an unprecedented move.
+Also, if Trump tries to abolish certain monuments, he’ll have an out-and-out fight on his hands against nearly every environmental association in the U.S. ~ & history will be on their side, because this is an unprecedented move.
 And the Supreme Court has always voted for keeping national monuments, as is.

 You can kind of start to understand why Utah is a little pissed off.

 The case of many anti-federalists in Utah, similar to arguments used before in Wyoming & Alaska (who now both require Congressional consent before a President can designate national monuments in their states): is that Presidential executive orders prevent them from accessing their state’s own natural resources.
 Often, it’s also the manner in which Presidents have issued these orders, sometimes secretively, that has caused issue.